Iraq Petroleum Company: Publications and films

 In 1948, IPC published its Handbook of the Territories which Form the Theatre of Operations of the Iraq Petroleum Company Limited and its Associated Companies authored by Stephen Hemsley Longrigg.
-The IPC Film Unit produced a number of short films, most notably The Third River, a film produced in 1952 about operations around the Iraq-Mediterranean pipeline, and Rivers of Time, produced in 1957, about the history of Mesopotamia.
+The IPC Film Unit produced a number of short films, most notably The Third River, a film produced in 1952 about the construction of the Kirkuk-Banias pipeline, and Rivers of Time, produced in 1957, about the history of Mesopotamia.
 Ageless Iraq was an historical film made for IPC by British Pathé.
 The company published a monthly magazine, entitled Iraq Petroleum, from August 1951 until April/May 1957.
 An insert in the January 1957 edition read "In the light of present circumstances it has been found necessary to restrict the production of Iraq Petroleum and... publication will be bi-monthly until further notice."
 An in-house company magazine, The Crescent, continued in print until the 1970s.
 The IPC Newsletter, a quarterly magazine for IPC pensioners, was issued between 1974 and 2014.